Convert VHS tapes to digital files using a laptop.

 Once your equipment is set up, connect the RCA cables from your VCR's output to the input of your capture device.
 Then, connect the capture device to your computer using a USB cable.
 Launch the software that came with your capture device (or a compatible third-party option like OBS Studio).
 Start playing your VHS tape and simultaneously begin recording within the software.
 The process is fairly straightforward, but it does require the tape to play in real-time, so set aside enough time for the entire recording.

-Edit and Save Your Digital Files
+Step 3: Edit and Save Your Digital Video

 After capturing the video, you can edit the digital file using video editing software.
 This allows you to trim unwanted footage, adjust the brightness and contrast, and even add transitions or titles.
 Numerous video editing programs are available, ranging from free options like iMovie (for Mac users) to more advanced software like Adobe Premiere Pro.
 Once you're satisfied with the final product, save the file in a widely compatible format like MP4.
 Consider saving your digitized videos to both your computer's hard drive and an external hard drive or cloud storage service for safekeeping.